 In this context, the feasibility tests undertaken as part of the Capacity Assessment produced a wide range of results for Christchurch City, Selwyn and Waimakariri depending on the adopted set of assumptions and inputs.
-Further work to improve the modelling tools used for Capacity Assessment findings reported in this Update is underway.
+Further work to improve the modelling tools used for Capacity Assessment findings will occur as part of the next assessment in 2020reported in this Update is underway.